StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 | Relations | Relations retrieved from the `cmdb_rel_ci` table. |

 {% hint style="info" %}
-The ServiceNow integration also understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
+The ServiceNow integration understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
 These StackState tags can be assigned to elements in ServiceNow to influence the way that the resulting topology is built in StackState.
 For example, by placing a component in a specific layer or domain.
 {% endhint %}

 #### Traces